brenda-campbell/MovieTracker/README.md

 - **Terminal**: Full terminal access with all project commands available
 - **Persistent Storage**: Your changes are saved and persist between Codespace sessions
 - **Resource Management**: Codespace automatically stops after 30 minutes of inactivity to save resources

+### Visual Guide for GitHub Newcomers

+**Finding the Code Button:**
+- On the repository main page, the green "Code" button is prominently displayed
+- It's located in the same row as the repository name and description
+- The button is positioned between the file list and the "About" section on the right

+**Understanding the Codespaces Tab:**
+- When you click "Code", you'll see two tabs: "Local" and "Codespaces"
+- "Local" is for downloading/cloning to your computer
+- "Codespaces" is for creating a cloud development environment
+- If you don't see the Codespaces tab, make sure you're signed into GitHub

+**VS Code Interface in Codespace:**
+- The Codespace opens VS Code in your browser
+- Left sidebar contains: Explorer (files), Search, Source Control, Extensions, etc.
+- Terminal is at the bottom (use Ctrl+` to toggle)
+- Main area shows your code files

 ### Build Commands